-If you are looking for a Springfield oral surgery expert, Mckenzie River Dental can help.
-Dr. Schilt may recommend a tooth extraction, which can occur for a variety of reasons.
+If you are looking for a Springfield oral surgery expert, McKenzie River Dental can help.
+Dr. Schilt and Dr. Welch may recommend a tooth extraction, which can occur for a variety of reasons.
 Some teeth are removed because they are poorly positioned in the mouth (such as impacted teeth), in preparation for orthodontic treatment, or have broken and cannot be repaired.
 A tooth may also be severely decayed or have advanced periodontal disease.

 The removal of a single tooth can lead to problems involving your other teeth shifting, your ability to chew, and problems with your jaw joint.
-To avoid these complications, Dr. Schilt will discuss alternatives to extractions as well as replacement of the extracted tooth.
+To avoid these complications, Dr. Schilt and Dr. Welch will discuss alternatives to extractions as well as replacement of the extracted tooth.

-For patients who are experiencing advanced stages of periodontal disease, Dr. Schilt can provide the following periodontal treatment options:
+For patients who are experiencing advanced stages of periodontal disease, Dr. Schilt and Dr. Welch can provide the following periodontal treatment options:

 Pocket Reduction Surgery – This procedure is a common way to eliminate bacteria, resulting in tissue healing and the reduction of inflammation, allowing teeth to be saved.